Proving Liability in Illinois Personal Injury Cases

 Personal injury cases are often not as simple and straightforward as they appear, and it can be useful to consult with a Chicago accident attorney who has knowledge of state and local laws, as well as experience in proving liability.

-If you would like to speak with one of the attorneys at Horwitz, Horwitz & Associates about a potential personal injury or work injury that occurred in Cook County or other surrounding counties, please call our offices today at (800)-985-1819 for a free consultation.
+If you would like to speak with one of the negligence attorneys at Horwitz, Horwitz & Associates about a potential personal injury or work injury that occurred in Cook County or other surrounding counties, please call our offices today at (800)-985-1819 for a free consultation.